How to Get a Free Laptop (From Colleges, the Government, and More)

-- How did you hear about the contest (email junk mail)?
+- How did you hear about the contest (junk mail or a pop-up)?

-- Is the link hosted by a reputable brand’s site or Facebook page, or is the address a little off (e.g. ending in a strange address like kodak.cn)?
+- Is the link hosted by a reputable brand’s site or Facebook page or does it have a strange email address?

 Don’t give out your personal information.
 Instead, use the Craigslist email relay while communicating with potential sellers.
 Always use a public place where you’re visible to others, especially after dark.

 - Anyone asking you to pay them before meeting

 - Weird language or broken English

 Getting a Free or Heavily-Discounted Laptop is Possible